Hunnatah/TafeOOPAssessment1/Part2/Part2.md

 ### In a merged source code file, how does Git let you know there is a conflict?
+Git will not allow conflicting diles to be merged.
+If you try to do so, it will notify you that the process has failed due to a merge coflict and that you need to solve said conflict for the proces to continue

 ### What are the steps you can take to resolve Git conflicts?
+When a merge conflict occurs, users can view the conflicting changes side by side and choose which side to keep while the other one will be discarded.

 ### What does git revert do, and how can you use it?